 - Joint Task Force

 - Important Contact Numbers

-- OSD-DJ Summary of Ongoing Activities (Security Cooperation Activities Report)
+- OSD Summary of Ongoing Activities (Security Cooperation Activities Report)

 - MAJ Guido Leadership Philosophy

 - FMF/IMET Budget Tool

 - OSC DHAPP FY13 Action Plan with Spend Plan and Execution Matrix

 - 1206 UTAF

 - Defense Manpower Data Center Web-Based Language Testing